stashapp/Stash-Docs/beginner-guides/guide-to-scraping.md

 <br/><br/>

 {:style="counter-reset:none"}
 1. First, click the "Scrape All" button.
-This will use your PHashes to find matching scenes on StashDB for every scene on the current page.
+This will use your pHashes to find matching scenes on StashDB for every scene on the current page.
 The "Scrape by fragment" buttons will do the same thing but just for one scene at a time.
 Also, you may want to change your Scene Tagger settings with the ⚙ icon next to "Scrape All."
 You can tell it to Merge (keep all) tags, Overwrite (keep only new) tags, or ignore StashDB's tags entirely (leave box unchecked).
 If you plan on [contributing to StashDB](https://guidelines.stashdb.org/docs/getting-started-stashdb/#contributing-to-stashdb){:target="_blank"}, you should have "Show male performers" turned on to better follow [these guidelines](https://guidelines.stashdb.org/docs/scenes/scene-performers/#missing-scene-performers){:target="_blank"}.

     ![Running "Scrape All" and "Search"](/assets/beginner-guides/scrape-all-and-search.jpg)
 <br/><br/>